- Getting there and getting around

 See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.

-Parklands Conservation Park was gazetted as a forest reserve in 2001 and became a conservation park in 2006.
-Parklands Conservation Park is managed by the Queensland Parks and Wildlife Service (QPWS) under the Nature Conservation Act 1992 to preserve and present its natural and cultural values in perpetuity.
+Parklands Regional Park was gazetted as a forest reserve in 2001 and became a conservation park in 2006.
+Parklands Regional Park is managed by the Queensland Parks and Wildlife Service (QPWS) under the Nature Conservation Act 1992 to preserve and present its natural and cultural values in perpetuity.

-Tall eucalypts grow in Parklands Conservation Park.
+Tall eucalypts grow in Parklands Regional Park.
 Photo: Ross Naumann

 Kawana Visitor Information Centre